j-2k/Valorant-Randomizer-Quest/README.md

 # Valorant Randomizer
 A simple and funny software idea for my friends.
 Simply generates a random weapon &amp; agent to use depending on multiple factors, with maybe some... twists I guess?
+Oh, and tested the randomizer with my friends & they loved it!

+---

+### CURRENT ISSUES ON VERSION PRE-RELEASE 0.9!
+-
+-
+-

+---

 WIP Pictures go here!